boutzoua/End-to-End-MLOps-Wind-Project-with-AWS.-MLflow-Docker-and-Streamlit/README.md

 - **Natural Language Descriptions**: Leveraging a Language Model, WindSurfPro generates natural language descriptions for the wind forecast.
 This adds a human touch to the forecasts, making them more accessible and engaging.

-## Contributing

-Contributions to WindSurfPro are welcome!
-Whether you want to add new features, improve existing functionality, or fix bugs, your contributions will help enhance this learning project.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.